SciCatProject/scicatlive/README.md

 SciCat with docker compose.

-## Latest stable version
+## First stable version

-[v3](https://github.com/SciCatProject/scicatlive/tree/v3) is the latest stable and reviewed version of SciCatLive.
+Release `v3.0` is the first stable and reviewed version of SciCatLive.

 ## Steps